Mental Health Facilities Burlington County, NJ

 Oaks Integrated Care Charles Yates Center

-Oaks Integrated Care Charles Yates Center is a mental health clinic in Burlington County, New Jersey, located at 79 Chestnut Street, 8048 zip code.
-Oaks Integrated Care Charles Yates Center offers partial hospitalization/day treatment and outpatient treatment.
-Oaks Integrated Care Charles Yates Center provides behavior modification, group therapy and trauma therapy to young adults, seniors 65 or older and adults.
-Oaks Integrated Care Charles Yates Center also supports LGBT, seniors or older adults and children/adolescents with serious emotional disturbance.
-Some other services provided by Oaks Integrated Care Charles Yates Center include illness management and recovery, family psychoeducation and court-ordered outpatient treatment.
+Oaks Integrated Care Charles Yates Center is a mental health treatment center in Burlington County, NJ, located at 79 Chestnut Street, 8048 zip code area.
+Oaks Integrated Care Charles Yates Center provides outpatient treatment and partial hospitalization/day treatment.
+Oaks Integrated Care Charles Yates Center offers group therapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and adults.
+Oaks Integrated Care Charles Yates Center also supports transitional age young adults, people with serious mental illness and seniors or older adults.
+Additional services at Oaks Integrated Care Charles Yates Center consist of family psychoeducation, court-ordered outpatient treatment and illness management and recovery.

 Learn More